cjohansson/Aomebo-Framework/README.md

 Aomebo Framework (AF) is a **open-source (OS) object-oriented (OO) PHP: Hypertext Preprocessor (PHP) Model-View-Controller (MVC) framework**.

 The framework is built to be compatible with all types of applications (even shell applications) and is fully scalable.
 Only loads the stuff **you need** for your project and tries to place as few limits as possible on the developer.
-The main idea of the framework is to enable swift development by using easy patterns and supporting a wide variety of programming styles.
+The main idea of the framework is to enable swift development by using common and easy patterns and supporting a wide variety of programming styles.

-It only requires PHP 5.3 or later with standard modules.
+It only requires PHP 5.3 or later with PHP standard modules.

 The framework is built with time-, space- and memory-complexity in mind which makes it memory-efficient, CPU-efficient, storage-efficient and fast.

 With optional features such as:

-* Built-in concurrency-support, supports communication between requests, limit concurrent requests and load-queues (optional)
+* Built-in concurrency-support, supports communication between requests, limit concurrent requests (optional)
-* Advanced and easy-to-use trigger and filter system (Like Wordpress) (optional)
+* Advanced and easy-to-use queued trigger and filter system (Like Wordpress) (optional)
-* Internationalization and localization with adapters and supports multiple simulatenous text-domains (Gettext adapter like Wordpress for .mo and .po files and PHP) (optional)
+* Internationalization and localization with adapters and supports multiple simulatenous text-domains and languages (Gettext adapter like Wordpress for .mo and .po files and PHP) (optional)
-* Multiple template adapters (Smarty 3, Twig, PHP) (optional)
+* Multiple template adapters built-in (Smarty 3, Twig, PHP) (optional)
 * Support for Models, Controllers, Modules, Views, Libraries (Centralized MVC, Decentralized MVC or combined MVC design like Zend Framework)
 * Dependency-support and automatic CSS and Javascript generation (optional)
-* Built-in support for PHPUnit and Xdebug (optional)
-* Works out of the box with APC
+* Works out of the box with APC, Xdebug and PHPUnit
 * Extensive support for URL-generation and routing (with or without mod_rewrite) (optional)
 * Support for different database adapters, preparing, escaping and transactions and to run without database too (MySQLi and PDO) (optional)
 * Cache-system for filesystem or database which supports raw, JSON or serialized data (optional)
 * Feedback and debug functions (optional)
-* Built-in support for dynamic indexing (optional)
+* Built-in support for dynamic sitemap indexing (optional)
 * Built-in support for different session setups (filesystem, native PHP or database) (optional)
-* **All this super-fast, even with database-support execution-times in a few hundred of miliseconds for large-scale sites**.
+* **All this super-fast, even with database-support and cache disabled execution-times around 30ms to a few hundred of miliseconds for large-scale sites**.

 The framework has been successfully used for: